 First, I make a new bottom for the crate and attach with my nailer.
 Then, I stain the toy crate to give it a deeper base to work with.

 Isn’t that pretty? eep!
 And, see how nice this shelter is?
 I’m tellin’ ya, you need one of these shelters.
-You can see all the ways I use mine in these past posts.
+Also, you can see all the ways I use mine in these past posts.

 Next, I give two coats of a flat white spray paint to the candle holders, letting them cure in between coats.